 Even the world is trusting on agile and lean, many companies still develop their vision and strategy traditionally, without end-customer insight or clear link between the discovery and execution.
 An actionable vision gives you the ability to see clearly further than the next revision or just data (Niemelä, S., & Haaparanta, J., Actionable Futures Toolkit, n.d.).

-However, seeing clearly further than the next revision requires sensitivity and understanding of larger systems at play: macro and micro trends, foresight, business strategy, all blended together with design (Niemelä, S., & Haaparanta, J., Actionable Futures Toolkit, n.d.).
+However, seeing clearly further than the next revision, iteration or release requires sensitivity and understanding of larger systems at play: macro and micro trends, foresight, business strategy, all blended together with design (Niemelä, S., & Haaparanta, J., Actionable Futures Toolkit, n.d.).
 For example:

 - Playground: What is the future playground like?
 Who or what are the products, services, companies, initiatives or ideas are dominant at the market of your future?
 In your future, what and who are the fast moving, visible experiments?